handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_auctions.md

 ]
 ```

-List the bids for a specific name known to the wallet.
+List the reveals for a specific name known to the wallet.

 ### HTTP Request